(Armored Fighting Vehicles)

 Dry fit of assembled tracks on tank.
 Tight fit at drive sprocket will happen during final gluing.

-I left off or trimmed as required the guide teeth that would be concealed inside the double bogies, but might otherwise impair installing the tracks onto the tank.
+I left off or trimmed as required the guide teeth that would be concealed inside the road wheels, but might otherwise impair installing the tracks onto the tank.
 Next came painting the tracks, before I installed them on to the model.
 To paint the rubber part of the tracks, I airbrushed Humbrol No. 27 Matt Sea Grey over the entire track loop.
 To simulate the rusted lugs connecting link to link, I hand painted thinned Humbrol No. 170 Matt Brown Bess.
-To simulate the burnished metal guide teeth worn bare by the bogies, I dry brushed Humbrol No. 147 Matt Light Grey.
+To simulate the burnished metal guide teeth worn bare by the road wheels, I dry brushed Humbrol No. 147 Matt Light Grey.
 Lastly, to bring out and emphasize the rubber cleats on the outside of the track loop, I drybrushed Humbrol No. 64 Matt Light Grey (confusing nomenclature, huh?).

 I'm really going to have to eat my own words in the "Weathering" paragraph of the "Opinions" sub-page of the "Building Models" tab on this website.